cossacklabs/product-docs/themis/community/projects-that-use-themis.md

   with the help of end-to-end encryption.
   Themis is used to encrypt all the data that is shared between the users.

-* Media-sharing project – a media sharing project that allows users to earn money by sharing media content.
+* Media-sharing project that allows users to earn money by sharing media content.
 Themis is used as a multi-platform library for iOS, Android, and PHP sides of the project.

 * Virtual data room app —
   Themis is used for storage encryption of user's PII, credentials, API keys.